Article

 What is a money market fund?

-A money market fund is an open-ended investment fund that invests in a diversified portfolio of cash deposits and money market instruments.
-Depending on the remit of the individual fund, they may also include high quality, shorter term bonds that pay either a fixed or floating rate of interest.
+A UK money market fund is an open-ended investment fund that invests in a diversified portfolio of cash deposits and money market instruments.
+Depending on the remit of the individual fund, they may also include high quality, short term debt instruments that pay either a fixed or floating rate of interest.

 The goal is to produce a competitive cash-like return from the interest received on the investments in the portfolio and to provide short term accessibility for investors.
 UK money market funds typically aim to produce returns that match or slightly beat benchmarks such as the BoE base rate and the Sterling Overnight Index Average (SONIA), which represents an average of short-term lending between UK financial institutions.